isc-projects/kea/doc/sphinx/arm/hooks-limits.rst

 * ``lease6_renew``
 * ``lease6_rebind``

-As a result, packets that are marked with ``"only-if-required": true`` cannot be lease limited.
+As a result, classes for which ``"only-if-required"`` is "true" cannot be lease-limited.
-See :ref:`the classification steps <classify-classification-steps>` to have the full picture on what client classes can be used to limit the number of leases.
+Please refer to :ref:`the classification steps <classify-classification-steps>` for more information on which client classes can be used to limit the number of leases.

 .. warning::

-    Due to technical conveniences, lease limits are not strictly enforced.
-Occasionally, a Kea DHCP server may allocate more leases than the limit would strictly allow.
-This only has a chance of happening during high traffic surges coming from clients belonging to the same class or to the same subnet (based on what is limited).
-Even in those scenarios and other circumstances that would favor the race condition that causes surpassing the limit e.g. a global rate of inbound packets that matches the server's response rate performance, and a thread count close to the the number of cores, empirically, it seems that the unfortunate event is rare and only results in one lease past the limit.
-One hard guarantee is that the race can only happen again after the lease count has retreated below the limit.
-For an airtight solution, follow the development of `GitLab issue #2449 atomic lease limits <https://gitlab.isc.org/isc-projects/kea/-/issues/2449>`__.
+    Under load, a Kea DHCP server may allocate more leases than the limit strictly allows.
+This only has a chance of happening during high traffic surges, coming from clients belonging to the same class or the same subnet, depending on what is limited.
+Users may be interested in following the development of `atomic lease limits <https://gitlab.isc.org/isc-projects/kea/-/issues/2449>`__ in ISC's GitLab instance.

 .. _hooks-limits-rate-limiting: